 • Fill light: An additional, less-intense light source you include to supplement your main light.

-• Bounce Card: A a small card that “reflects” or “bounces” the main light back onto the surface beneath your product to reduce shadows.
+• Bounce Card: A small card that “reflects” or “bounces” the main light back onto the surface beneath your product to reduce shadows.

 Capture the Details

 Show the same things in the photo as if you were inspecting the item in person.
-If there are scratches, scrapes, tears or dents- make sure you capture that in the images.
-If you’re validating a product’s authenticity, take a closeup picture of the tag or label.
+If there are scratches, scrapes, tears, or dents, make sure you capture that in the images.
+If you’re validating a product’s authenticity, take a close-up picture of the tag or label.
 It’s important to give a clear visual representation of the actual condition of the item.
 This will set and manage expectations in addition to saving you potential hassle and headaches later on in the sale.

 Looking to capture more online sales?
 We invite you to read our article 4 Tips to Becoming an Online ‘Power Seller’ to learn more!